diezcami/arctic-fox-theme/_posts/2021-08-25-spotify-now-playing-azure.md

 ### Custom Domains

-In the Azure portal I followed the "custom domain" prompts, `api.joshspicer.com`, as a CNAME for `spotify-now-playing.azurewebsites.net`.
+In the Azure portal I followed the "custom domain" prompts, resulting in me setting `api.joshspicer.com`, as a CNAME for `spotify-now-playing.azurewebsites.net`.
 Following the guided setup in the portal will also generate you a free SSL certificate.

 ### Cors